Yuanmou Man: Anatomy

-The tibia is a 227 mm long mid-shaft fragment.
+The tibia is a 227 mm mid-shaft fragment.
 It is gracile and laterally (on the sides) flattened.
 The anterior (front) aspect is round and obtuse, and has a weak S-curve.
 The interosseous crest (which separates the muscles on the back of the leg from those of the front of the leg) is shallow.
 On the posterior (back) aspect, there is a ridge running down the middle, developed attachment (where the muscle used to attach to the bone) for the flexor digitorum longus muscle (which flexes the toes), and a defined soleal line.
 It is somewhat similar to tibiae assigned to H. habilis.
 Like other H. erectus, the tibia is quite thick, constricting the medullary cavity where the bone marrow is stored.
 At the probable midpoint of the shaft, the circumference is 78 mm, the breadth from left to right is 17 mm, and from front to back is 29 mm.
 The individual may have stood roughly 123.6–130.4 cm.